BathHacked/rich-socrata-wrapper/readme.md

 Each takes a `Closure` which is called for each chunk or row.

-Let's copy from one resource to the another & increase the `numeric` field by one.
+Let's copy from one resource to another & increase the `numeric` field by one.

 ```php
 $source = $socrata->resource('abcd-efgh')->readOnly();